 Making an application

 Thankfully, landlords often choose their tenants based on who contacts them first and can pay the stipulated amount.
-They will generally require proof of income and a security deposit of between one and six months' rent.
-Some landlords will accept a bank statement or a personal guarantee from an employer or Spanish citizen as proof of income.
+They will generally require proof of income and a security deposit of one to six months’ rent.
+Some landlords will accept a bank statement or a personal guarantee from an employer or a Spanish citizen as proof of income.

 Leases and deposits

-After the terms of the contract have been settled with the landlord, the new tenant will sign a lease agreement or Contrato de Arrendamiento.
+After the terms of the contract have been settled with the landlord, you’ll sign a lease agreement or contrato de arrendamiento.
 The contracts are often in Spanish or Catalan, so hiring a real estate agent would come in handy.

-On top of the first month's rent and the security deposit, if hiring a real estate agent, tenants will also have to pay the agent's fee.
-This is generally the equivalent of one month's rent.
+On top of the first month’s rent and the security deposit, some landlords may ask you to pay an agent’s fee if they’ve used a real estate agent, although legally this should be the landlord’s responsibility.
+This fee is generally the equivalent of one month’s rent.
 Community fees, which are paid for the upkeep of communal areas and services, are generally included in the monthly rental fee.

-Generally, lease periods are one year, and payments are due at the start of each month.
+Lease periods are usually one year, and payments are due at the start of each month.

-Utilities are typically not included in rent, and tenants will therefore have to pay for the usage of things such as electricity, water and gas.
-That said, in comparison to other big European cities, utilities in Barcelona are rather cheap.
+Utilities are typically not included in rent, and you’ll therefore have to pay for the usage of things such as electricity, water and gas.
+That said, in comparison to other big European cities, utilities in Barcelona have been rather affordable, although utility costs have gone up due to the 2025 VAT increases from 10 percent to 21 percent.

-Expats may need to transfer the electricity, gas and water accounts into their name when moving into a new place in Barcelona.
+You may need to transfer the electricity, gas and water accounts into your name when moving into a new place in Barcelona.
 Those who have negotiated their lease agreement through an estate agency will have the formalities arranged by their agent.
-Otherwise, expats will need to supply the utility companies with their NIE number, passport copy, bank details and lease number, among other documents.
+Otherwise, you’ll need to supply the utility companies with your NIE number, passport copy, bank details and lease number, among other documents.

-Utilities are usually paid via direct debit monthly, and expats will be able to choose a supplier of choice for electricity, gas, internet and telephone lines, as Barcelona's market is free.
+Utilities are usually paid via direct debit monthly, and you’ll be able to choose a supplier for electricity, gas and telephone lines, as Spain’s utility market operates with multiple providers.

 Aigües de Barcelona is Barcelona’s sole water supplier, and the city’s tap water is considered safe for consumption.
 Still, many families choose to filter their water or purchase bottled water.
 Water bills are sent and paid every three months.